Why Does Innovation Management Require a Systematic Approach?

 All corporate functions rely on dedicated teams to perform effective processes.
 Can your marketing team operate to its full potential if nobody is dedicated to making change happen?

 When you implement a systematic approach to innovation, you're trying to optimize the chances of ideas becoming realized—successful or otherwise.
-A systematic approach ensures that promising ideas are given a chance, explored, and a way is found to make them happen.
+A systematic approach ensures that promising ideas are given an opportunity and explored and a way is found to make them happen.

 Is remote work stifling innovation?

-Since the rise of remote work, organizations are struggling more than ever to rekindle the thriving communication channels that contribute so greatly to innovation.
+With the rise of remote work, organizations are struggling more than ever to rekindle the thriving communication channels that contribute so significantly to innovation.

 But the shift to remote work hasn't been entirely negative.
-Some 59% of employees at Microsoft cited “improved work/life balance” as a reason for choosing remote work, and productivity has seen tangible improvements too.
-Microsoft employees did confirm, however, that remote work yields few benefits for their network, with 70% citing “collaboration with coworkers” as a primary reason for working in person.
+Some 59% of employees at Microsoft cited "improved work/life balance" as a reason for choosing remote work, and productivity has seen tangible improvements, too.
+However, Microsoft employees confirmed that remote work yields few benefits for their network, with 70% citing "collaboration with coworkers" as a primary reason for working in person.

 Remote or hybrid organizations must attempt to simulate and create the time and space for the “water cooler” conversations that prove beneficial for innovation by supporting all activities, including idea generation, with a systematic approach.